ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 releases](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases)
 and extract the archive into an arbitrary directory.

-### Pre-requisite to use toolchain in Windows 10 and Windows 11
+### Pre-requisite for using toolchain on Windows

-Install appropriate latest supported Microsoft Visual C++ Redistributable package, such as from [Microsoft Visual C++ Redistributable latest supported downloads](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
+Install appropriate latest supported Microsoft Visual C++ Redistributable package, such as from [Microsoft Visual C++ Redistributable latest supported downloads](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ### Using the toolchain